krakenjs/kraken-example-with-i18n/README.md

 }
 ```

-The reason above middleware has a priority of `95` is it needs to happen after the cookie parse middleware has executed ([which inside kraken has a priority of `90`](https://github.com/krakenjs/kraken-js/blob/master/config/config.json#L90).
+The reason above middleware has a priority of `95` is it needs to happen after the cookie parse middleware has executed ([which inside kraken-js has a priority of `90`](https://github.com/krakenjs/kraken-js/blob/master/config/config.json#L90).)

 * Set up the middleware in the path specified in the above config to read locale from cookie, and setting it in the res.locals.
 So add the file `lib/locale.js` and the following snippet into the file: